 With this method there is no need to cut canes, or handle viable plant material for disposal.
-Each cane develops its own rhizome system.
+Canes too small to inject can be injected upon secondary follow up visit.

-Injections can be made anytime during the growing season and into the late season with the JK Short Needle.
+When?
+Injections can be made anytime during the growing season.

 Why inject below the third node for Japanese Knotweed?